 Using these APIs in conjunction with a workflow engine provides the ability to provide sophisticated and dynamic reporting capabilities within business process workflows.
 As the workflow progresses, for instance,

-- It can collect and configure parameters that will reports specific to the information available at the time.
-Before and after snapshots of information are such an example.
-Parameters would include (but is not limited to) report selection, date ranges, distribution lists, and the schedule on which the report should run.
+- It can collect and configure parameters for reports specific to the information available at the time.
+Parameters may include selection criteria, date ranges, distribution lists, and the schedule on which the report should run.

-- Information collected from a report can actually be injected back into the workflow, driving complex workflows through multiple paths.
-This surfaces when the report is performing data analysis, and the workflow may need to recurse through portions of the workflow to get to a recommendation or other decision.
+- Information generated from a report’s execution can actually be injected back into the workflow, driving complex workflows through multiple paths.
+This use cases surfaces when the report is the output of some data analysis, and the report’s output may drive the workflow to recurse through portions of the workflow to get to a recommendation or other decision.

-- The workflow can ensure that required dependencies are met before executing the report.
-“End of Financial Period” frequently involves dependencies that include a specific date, set of timers, and a job dependency graph that ensures all needed reports and predecessor processing are complete before the specific report is generated to ensure consistent and complete data is available to the report.
+- The workflow can ensure that the required dependencies are met before executing the report.
+Or instance, reporting periods often involve many dependencies.
+“End of Financial Period” (e.g., end of month or end of quarter) frequently involves dependencies that include a specific date and a job dependency graph that ensures all needed reports and predecessor processing are complete before the specific report is generated to ensure consistent and complete data is available to the report.

-- Customer develops a client facing web form, MQ message, or email structure that allows a customer’s client to specify the needed parameters and pass them to to the workflow engine using workflow engine’s API set.
-Using web forms, for example, can readily access Flux’s REST API to pass requirement parameters to the Flux engine.
+- The workflow in some instances can solicit customer input via a client facing web form, MQ message, or email structure that allows the user to specify needed parameters and pass them to the workflow engine using workflow engine’s API set.

 - Data can be extracted, moved, or translated in preparation for report creation.
-In some cases images may need to be transcoded, needed data collected and centralized, or database extracts performed.
+In some cases images may need to be transcoded, needed files transferred and centralized, or database extracts performed.

-- Finally, report jobs are configured for execution on specific nodes in effect ‘pinning’ them to the resources they require for processing.
-Flux’s workflow organization allows configuring unique execution requirements based on the ‘namespace’ the workflow executes within.
+- Finally, report jobs are configured for execution on specific nodes – in effect ‘pinning’ them to the resources they require for processing.
+Some workflow management solutions allow configuring unique execution requirements based on the ‘namespace’ the workflow executes within.
 A namespace can be any organizing structure, such as client, department, month, or business event.
-The same generic report workflow can be deployed to many namespaces where each name space has its own unique and specific configuration.
+The same generic report workflow can be deployed to many namespaces where each namespace has its own unique and specific configuration.

 Generating reports in the context of a comprehensive workflow provides needed context to ensure report data is timely, accurate, and complete.
 Using a fire and forget approach, while satisfying the need to create reports, may not necessarily be an effective or efficient approach at getting needed information to your clients in a manner that will satisfy them.